A PAC-Bayesian Analysis of Channel-Induced Degradation in Edge Inference: Main Results

 \section{Main Results}

 In this section, we derive PAC-Bayesian bounds for the wireless generalization error defined in \eqref{equ:wireless_generalization_gap}.
-It connects the population risk $L(P_{W'|S})$ in the noisy inference phase to the empirical risk $\hat{L}_S(P_{W|S})$ observed during the ``clean'' training phase.
-We begin by establishing a general theorem for any data-independent prior.
-Subsequently, we investigate the optimal structure of the prior distribution and derive the tightest form of channel-aware bound.
+It connects the expected population risk under the stochastic wireless channel during inference to the expected empirical risk observed during the training phase.
+We begin by deriving a general bound for the scenario where the NN is trained with the channel layer $W^{(l_0)}$ generated by an artificial channel.
+Noting that the bound becomes vacuous in the special case when the artificial channel is perfect, we provide an alternative bound based on a Lipschitz continuity assumption for this special case.
+Proofs are postponed to Appendix \ref{apx:proof_theorem_1}-\ref{apx:proof_corollary_1}.